email-verifier-email-verification-app/bulk-email-verification-api-http-code/README.md

 The Email Verifier App's - Bulk Email Verification APIs are all available individually, or you can validate multiple email lists one in one call.

-More details on our Form Validation API
+More details on our Bulk Email Verification API
 -------------

 * [Status](https://www.emailverifierapp.com/batch-email-verification-api-for-developers/status/)